 Microglia expressing mSOD1 appear to be more neurotoxic than wild-type microglia.
 Upon stimulation with the neurotoxicity-inducing PAMP, Lipopolysaccharide (LPS), microglia over-expressing mSOD1G93A released more NO and superoxidase, than both microglia overexpressing wild-type SOD1, and wild-type microglia94,95.
 These mSOD1 microglia induced more neuronal death in co-culture with motor neurons than their wild-type counterparts.

-Interestingly, Weydt and colleagues96 performed a similar experiment, but compared primary microglia from 3 day old mice and 60 day old mice (early symptomatic).
-Upon stimulation with LPS, only the aged mSOD1G93A microglia showed a significant difference from the wild-type control, with increased TNF-α production and decreased IL-6 expression: this suggests aged but not young mSOD1-expressing microglia are more neurotoxic than wild-type microglia.
-This is consistent with MND affecting the mid to old age population and emphases the role of ageing in the disease processes.
+Interestingly, Weydt and colleagues96 performed a similar experiment, but compared primary microglia from 3-day-old mice and 60-day-old mice (early symptomatic).
+Upon stimulation with LPS, only the adult mSOD1G93A microglia showed a significant difference from the wild-type control, with increased TNF-α production and decreased IL-6 expression.
+This suggests adult and not perinatalmSOD1-expressing microglia are more neurotoxic than wild-type microglia.

 This heightened response by aged mSOD1 microglia may reflect microglial priming, where microglia display an exaggerated response to stimuli after prior activation, such as exposure to mSOD197.
 Microglial priming is a feature of aging and other neurodegenerative conditions such as Alzheimer’s disease98: these microglia are less responsive to anti-inflammatory agents, promoting chronic inflammation98.